Pediatric Hypocalcemia

 Hyperphosphatemia can result from the following:

-• Excessive phosphate intake from feeding cow milk or infant formula with improper (low) calcium to phosphate ratio
+• Excessive phosphate intake from feeding with cow milk or infant formula with improper (low) calcium-to-phosphate ratio

 • Excessive phosphate intake caused by inappropriate use of phosphate-containing enemas